 - to improve system efficiency

-- to overcome barriers to large-scale production so that a worldwide output of 10 GW can be achieved by 2030.
+to overcome barriers to large-scale production so that an annual worldwide electrolyser production capacity of 30 GW can be achieved by 2030.

 14. What is The Netherlands' position?